claudiosanches/woocommerce-mundipagg/readme.txt

 You can contribute to the source code in our [GitHub](https://github.com/claudiosmweb/woocommerce-mundipagg) page.

+= TODO =

+- Integrate with the new MundiPagg REST API.
+- Allow payments with multiple credit cards.
+- Integration with WooCommerce Subscriptions.

 == Installation ==

 - Upload plugin files to your plugins folder or install using WordPress built-in "Add New Plugin" installer.